-It’s rare for a zombie-themed video game to impress me nowadays, but Dead Underground did just that with a clever twist on tower defense.
+It’s rare for a zombie-themed video game to impress me nowadays, but Dead Underground did just that with a clever twist on tower defence.
 Upon starting a new game, you’re immediately put in charge of four survivors, each placed at a pre-determined station, ready to fend off the undead.
 Over time, everything from zombies to useful items and survivors will randomly appear across the map, so you’d do well to get everyone into position, and quickly at that.

 Since everything plays out on a map of The London Underground, there are no shortcuts or secret passages.
-You have to follow the same route as The Tube, when sending someone somewhere, be it to pick up a gun (increased attack strength), shoes (increased movement speed) or to teach zombies a thing or two.
-This can be a bit confusing at first, but keep in mind that the game can be paused at any time, and that you’ll always be shown the path travelled.
+You have to follow the same route as The Tube when sending someone somewhere, be it to pick up a gun (increased attack strength), shoes (increased movement speed) or to teach zombies a thing or two.
+This can be a bit confusing at first, but keep in mind that the game can be paused at any time and that you’ll always be shown the path travelled.

-Now, fortified stations play a crucial role in determining the outcome of this crisis, as these ‘safe havens’ not only heals survivors, they are also research stations, and you do kinda need that cure.
+Now, fortified stations play a crucial role in determining the outcome of this crisis, as these ‘safe havens’ not only heal survivors, they are also research stations, and you do kinda need that cure.
 While only a few are available from the get-go, more can be created by leaving someone at white circles for a certain amount of time.
 The more of these you have, the more ground your team of dedicated zombie fighters can effectively cover, minimizing the response time on each outbreak report.